pleasefixomg/AM2R-ATM/README.md

 ***JOIN THE [OFFICIAL AM2R DISCORD](https://discord.gg/eJt9PTd) FOR BASE GAME AND MOD DEVELOPMENT UPDATES.***

 # IN THE FUTURE

--A few additional tracks to be added with some other adjustments. `v1.0.1`
--New gray background re-colouring, new rain/cloud/lightning effects, with accompanying changes to Thoth, possibly the end sequence, and some additional music changes. `v1.1`
+-New effects, new sequences, more music, and a Thoth makeover. `v1.1`

 There is no timeframe for this.
-The original scope of this project is now complete, and any further work will be sporadic unless it involves fixing bugs.
-If you'd like to contribute to the new art and effects, feel free to reach out.
+The original scope of this project is now complete.

 ### Thank you for playing!